How to Create and Manage a Data Science Team

 The head of a Data Science team may be subject to matrix reporting, allowing the role to report to a different Executive; for example, the COO, CFO or CIO or a position such as Director of Analytics, Business Intelligence Director, Head of Business Data or Director of Data and Strategy.

-How Data Scientists work with Business Users –
+How Data Scientists Work with Business Users –

 Organisations within all industries are recognising the need to become data-driven and see it as a key to remaining competitive and set up the Data Science team to collaborate with business teams to: